|

 How long can the sushi roll stay in room temperature?
 4 hours?

-answer: The sushi rice after cooking it shouldn't stay in warmer.
+answer: After cooking the sushi rice it shouldn't stay in the warmer.
 It should stay at room temperature.
 The vinegar in the rice protects it from spoiling.
 However if you want to refrigerate it and use it again, it will not work.
-So rice ca stay for at least 6 hours if it is covered properly to protect the moisture. - Sushi rolls are best rolled fresh, but if you have to pre-make them for a catering or something else, yes they can stay at room temperature for at least 4-6 hours, but that is provided the seafood you use is really fresh.
-And I often see pre-made sushi in grocery stores that stays all day in cold windows, where the temperature is 10-12 C. If you keep it in a fridge, which is 4 C, the sushi will not be tasty.
+Sushi rice can stay for at least 6-8 hours if it is covered properly to protect the moisture.
+If you are making nigiri sushi, it is best if you use slightly warm rice.
+Sushi rolls are best rolled fresh, but if you have to pre-make them for a catering or something else, yes they can stay at room temperature for at least 4-6 hours, but that is provided the seafood you use is really fresh.
+And I often see pre-made sushi in grocery stores that stays all day in cold display fridges, where the temperature is 10-12 C. If you keep it in a refrigerator, which is 4 C, the sushi will not be as tasty as when it was fresh, because the rice can dry a little bit.

 BROWN RICE SUSHI RECIPE